Almost one year after the beginning of the coronavirus pandemic, people have finally started getting vaccinated.

 The truth is that getting a COVID-19 vaccine is a personal choice.

-In this Real Talk Friday Episode, Ted explains how he decided on getting the vaccine.
+In this Ted Talk Episode, Ted explains how he decided on getting the vaccine.
 His story might help you make an informed decision.
 Also, understand why people around us tend to choose the extremes in times like this.
 Listen Now!

 - How Ted believed in conspiracy theories when he was younger